cs-ed/impacts-LNguyen64/README.md

 **Step 5:** Share Solution

+To show the connection between the steps in Invention Process and steps for Building App.
-Also show them an example of a made-up App, where steps for building App match the steps of the invention process
+Provide an example of a made-up App, where steps for building App match the steps of the invention process

 **Steps for Building APP**